-PO4 No example provided.
-Side and rear setbacks are of a dimension to: cater for required openings, the location of loading docks and landscaped buffers etc.; b. protect the amenity of adjoining sensitive land uses.
-Site area PO5 No example provided.
+Side and rear setbacks are of a dimension to:

+- cater for required openings, the location of loading docks and landscaped buffers etc.; - b. protect the amenity of adjoining sensitive land uses.

+Site area

 The development has sufficient area and dimensions to accommodate required buildings and structures, vehicular access, manoeuvring and parking and landscaping.

+Building height

-Building height PO6 E6 The height of buildings reflect the intended low to medium character of the area.
-Building heights do not exceed that mapped Overlay map - Building heights on a Neighbourhood development plan .
+The height of buildings reflect the intended low to medium character of the area.

+Building heights do not exceed that mapped Overlay map - Building heights on a Neighbourhood development plan.